ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 1. Why defining standard fields for throttling?

-   To simplify enforcement of throttling policies.
+   To simplify enforcement of throttling policies and enable clients to constraint their requests to avoid being throttled.

 2. Can I use RateLimit header fields in throttled responses (eg with status code 429)?